Revature-Salesforce-Training/Spartan-Initiative/README.md

 Maintain standup notes on branches and feature their notes from every standup

 WireFrames
-Before beginning work - create a wireframe mockup of webpage and upload it to to your branch - COMPLETE
+Before beginning work - create a wireframe mockup of webpage and upload it to to your branch

 HTML
 Create a well formed HTML page that illustrates understandng of elements, tags, and attributes